blog

 It's frustrating in a way that's hard to articulate unless you've lived inside this kind of a spiral.

 I stopped drawing almost a decade ago after dropping out of art school.
-At the time, making art felt embarassing.
+At the time, making art felt embarrassing.
 Every attempt came with this overwhelming sense of shame, like I'd already failed before I even started.
 Around 2017 I tried easing back into it, but once college picked up again, art faded into the background.
-I don't even remember what I was making then.
-I know it wasn't digital.

 When I eventually bought an iPad and Apple Pencil, I struggled a lot.
-I mean a lot.
 So much so that I eventually deleted everything in my gallery before 2024 because it all looked awful to me.
-I bounced between nearly every drawing app trying to replicate what SAI felt like, and none of it clicked.

 Finishing art has always been a struggle for me.
-What's strange is that I didn't have this problem as a beginner.
 Somewhere along the way, finishing became frightening.
-I realized recently that it's tied almost entirely to a fear of making something bad.
-Of not being perfect.

 So I taped a note to my desk: